operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 Validating webhooks can be used to perform validations that go beyond the capabilities of OpenAPI schema validation, such as ensuring a field is immutable after creation or higher level permissions checks based on the user that is making the request to the API server.
-It can reject the request, but the cannot modify the object that they are receiving in the request.
+It can reject the request, but it cannot modify the object that they are receiving in the request.

 #### 2. Mutating admission webhook